 Proactive Countermeasures to Protect from WannaCry Ransomware

 You may have seen the news that a massive ransomware attack, spread via email, infected systems in as many as 99 countries including the U.S. Ransomware is software that encrypts victim’s data and demands a ransom to unlock it.
 The attack has locked up over 75,000 computers and caused major IT disruptions for major organizations across several industries.
-We’d like to explain how this attack – WannaCry Ransomware – spread and what countermeasures are available to protect your organization from this threat and others like it.
+We’d like to explain how this attack – WannaCry Ransomware – spread and what countermeasures are available to provide ransomware protection for your organization.

 How did this happen?